Newcastle Number 1 Sports Ground: Cricket

-Other Sports
+Other uses

 No. 1 Sports Ground is currently used for Australian rules football, cricket and rugby league and has been used for athletics, rugby union and association football at various times.
 It also hosts the local rugby league and Australian rules football grand finals each year, and is currently used as a home ground by the Newcastle City Australian rules football and cricket clubs.

+International soccer matches

+The stadium has also been used for three international friendly matches across three different decades all of which featured the Australia men's national soccer team.
+The first match was against India on 17 September 1938 which ended in a 4–1 victory for India.

 Concerts

 From 2018 onwards, concerts associated with the Supercars Championship motor racing event, the Newcastle 500, have been held at the venue.
 A Simple Minds concert took place on 24 November 2018 as part of their "Walk Between Worlds Tour", but a Kiss concert scheduled for 23 November 2019 as part of their One Last Kiss: End of the Road World Tour was cancelled along with the rest of the Australian/New Zealand tour dates.